Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Losing visceral fat

-Even modest triglyceride reductions can dramatically improve the index.
+Even modest reductions in triglycerides can dramatically improve AIP.

 2. Improve HDL Function (Not Just the Number)